My site: Shop - ebooks, paper books | Publishing | Library System Installation | Searchable Book Indexes - indexdata.info | Supply Chain Management

 Current books indexed are:

-Only Melbourne School of Theology library have listed my indexes in their catalogue.
-No-one has used it directly except myself.
+Melbourne School of Theology (MST) library did not list my indexes in their catalogue.
+No-one has used it directly except myself so it is a complete waste of time except for my personal research.

 WWWalker Web Development Pty Ltd's Home Page